 Variants

-The gold-plated and steel versions of these watches come each with a specific dial option.
-The gold-plated models come with a gold toned starburst pattern dial, while the stainless steel comes in a silver vertically brushed dial.
+The gold-capped and steel versions of these watches come each with a specific dial option.
+The gold-capped models come with a gold toned starburst pattern dial, while the stainless steel comes in a silver vertically brushed dial.
 Both of these come in both luminous and non-luminous variants as well.

 Several features are common among the various versions.
 All feature applied dial furniture in metal matching the case with black inserts on top, and black hands which may be luminous or non-luminous to match the dial.
 There is an applied Omega logo and day-date window surround, also in a metal matching the case and the words Constellation and Automatic on the dial in black.
 There is no mention of the watch being a chronometer due to the Calibre 1022 movement.